 π =[.]
 [8]

-To analyze the problem and the correctness of the Viterbi algorithm the observed states Y with the true hidden states will be shown next.
-Here is again mentioned that in practice the hidden states are unknown.
+To analyse the problem and the correctness of the Viterbi algorithm, the observed states Y with the true hidden states will be shown next.
+Here, it is again mentioned that in practice, the hidden states are unknown.

-Fig. 3: test sequence [8]
+Fig. 3: Test sequence [8]

-The challenge of the Viterbi algorithm is to classify or to predict the true state by only using the given information of the observed states and transition probabilities.
+The challenge of the Viterbi algorithm is to classify or predict the true state by only using the given information of the observed states and transition probabilities.

 4 SOLUTION

-In regards to problems, that were described in the previous section, the viterbi algorithm 4 aims to solve these issues by attempting to recreate the original sequence of states from the provided HMM.
-This recreated sequence can then be used, to determine falsely recognized states as well as causes for the occurrence of such states.
-In order to recreate the original sequence, the viterbi algorithm calculates the path of state transitions with the highest probability to produce the given sequence of emmissive values.
-These are based on the HMM described by matrix A and the matrix B of emmission probabilities per state.
-The formulas described in the following paragraphs, originate from Page 272 of the viterbi algorithm [7] paper.
-Meanwhile the specificied formula notations are used from the german wikipedia article [1] under the section ”Algorithmus”, that were extracted from the lecture ”Spezielle Musteranalysesysteme” by E. G. Schukat-Talamazzini [10].
+As regards problems described in the previous section, the Viterbi algorithm 4 aims to solve these issues by attempting to recreate the original sequence of states from the provided HMM.
+This recreated sequence can then be used to determine falsely recognized states as well as causes for the occurrence of such states.
+In order to recreate the original sequence, the Viterbi algorithm calculates the path of state transitions with the highest probability to produce the given sequence of emissive values.
+These are based on the HMM described by matrix A and the matrix B of emission probabilities per state.
+The formulas described in the following paragraphs originate from Page 272 of the Viterbi algorithm [7] paper.
+Meanwhile, the specified formula notations are used from the German Wikipedia article [1] under the section ‘Algorithmus’, extracted from the lecture ‘Spezielle Musteranalysesysteme’ by E. G. Schukat-Talamazzini [10].
 In the initial step, the algorithm starts by calculating the highest possible probability to reach each state during the first timestep t = 1 and follows up by calculating the highest probability path for timesteps t > 1.

 ϑ1(i) = πi ∗ Bi1 [7]

 During the first timestep t = 1, the probabilities to start with each state are calculated with the initial probabilities from set π.
 Here πi for i = {1, 2, 3} describes the probability to initialize the HMM with a specific state.
-In order to calculate the reachability probability with the viterbi algorithm, the initial probabilities are mulitplied with the emmission probability Bi1.
+In order to calculate the reachability probability with the Viterbi algorithm, the initial probabilities are multiplied with the emission probability Bi1.
 This describes the probability to emit the symbol o1 at timestep t = 1 from matrix B for the state s1 at index 1.
 The calculated reachability probability is then saved within the variable matrix ϑ at ϑ1(i), which contains the maximum reachability probabilities for each state from the HMM A and for each timestep t ≥ 1.

 ϑt(i) = Bit ∗ max 1≤j≤|S| (Aji ∗ ϑt−1(i)) [7]

-Continuing after this, the probabilities to reach each state at timestep t > 1, are calculated by determining the highest probability, for transitioning from ϑt−1(i) for i = {1, 2, 3} to the current state at timestep t.
+Continuing after this, the probabilities to reach each state at timestep t > 1 are calculated by determining the highest probability, for transitioning from ϑt−1(i) for i = {1, 2, 3} to the current state at timestep t.
 In order to determine the highest transition probability, the algorithm calculates the max value over the set S of states from the HMM.
-The check for the highest transitions probability per state, is then calculated by multiplying the highest probability to reach state i = {1, 2, 3} at timestep t − 1 in ϑt−1(i), with the probability to transition from state j = {1 ≤ j ≤| S |} to state i in Aji.
-Afterwards the highest calculated transition probabilty is then multiplied with the emmission probability Bit.
+The check for the highest transitions probability per state is then calculated by multiplying the highest probability to reach state i = {1, 2, 3} at timestep t − 1 in ϑt−1(i), with the probability to transition from state j = {1 ≤ j ≤| S |} to state i in Aji.
+Afterwards, the highest calculated transition probability is then multiplied with the emission probability Bit.

 ψt(i) = argmax 1≤j≤|S| (Aji ∗ ϑt−1(i)) [7]